Heterobasidion occidentale

-Evolution
+Taxonomy

-H. occidentale was only formally described and named in 2010, as before it was known as North American ‘S’-type or H. parviporum.
+H. occidentale was only known as North American 'S'-type or H. parviporum until being formally described and named in 2010.
 Interfertility and genetic studies established that H. occidentale is distinct from H. irregulare and H. parviporum.
 The H. occidentale and H. parviporum ancestor likely occupied Eastern Asia and Western North America 35 to 42 million years ago, where H. occidentale crossed the Bering Strait crossing open 100–3.5 million years ago and evolved into a unique species.